 Proper Warm-up and Cool-down Before and after your sprinting session, it is essential to properly warm up and cool down your muscles.
 This helps prevent injuries, improves performance, and facilitates better recovery.
 A warm-up raises your body temperature and increases blood flow to the muscles, preparing them for the intense sprinting ahead.
 Cooling down aids in reducing muscle soreness and gradually brings your heart rate back to its resting state.

-See also How many calories in a quarter pounder meal from mcdonalds
+See also How many calories are in a gluten free pizza

 By following these tips, you can optimize your calorie burn during a 100-yard sprint.
 Incorporating interval training, maintaining proper form, adding resistance through inclines, focusing on powerful starts, and implementing proper warm-ups and cool-downs all contribute to a more effective and efficient sprinting workout, leading to increased calorie burn and improved overall fitness levels.